Paṭicca Samuppāda – “Pati+ichcha” + “Sama+uppāda”

 Connection to Gati – Simple Example

-3. For example, when we generate potent hateful thoughts about a person, we could be in the mindset of an animal.
-At that moment, we may even behave like an animal, hitting and clawing at that person if things get out of hand.
-Even if we may not act physically, we will have that “animal-like” mindset.
+• For example, when person X generates potent hateful thoughts about a person, X could be in the mindset of an animal.
+At that moment, X may even behave like an animal, hitting and clawing at that person if things get out of hand.
+Even if X does not act physically, he will have that “animal-like” mindset.

-4. Now, if we keep getting into fights with that person (or with others), we will be building up that “bhava,” and this could lead to the formation of a very potent kamma seed; see, “Saṅkhāra, Kamma, Kamma Bīja, Kamma Vipaka.”
+9. Therefore, if X keeps getting into fights with others, he will habitually accumulate kammic energy for that “bhava,” which could lead to a “bad rebirth”; see, “Saṅkhāra, Kamma, Kamma Bīja, Kamma Vipaka.”

 Pronunciation of Pāli Words

-12. It is highly beneficial to learn how to pronounce Pāli words.
-When the European scholars started writing the Pāli Tipiṭaka with the English alphabet, they came up with a unique system that I call the Tipiṭaka English” Convention.
+14. It is highly beneficial to learn how to pronounce Pāli words.
+When the European scholars started writing the Pāli Tipiṭaka with the English alphabet, they devised a unique system, which I call the Tipiṭaka English” Convention; it is not an “official assignment,” but I think it is helpful to know about this useful convention.
 It has helped keep the ‘word length” short.